 I guess this should be about me.
 I was born in Prague (CZ) and live in Madison Wisconsin.
 After being a postdoc in the Math department at University of Illinois (UIUC), in the middle of cornfields in Urbana, I was a Teaching Visitor at University of California at San Diego (UCSD), then a postdoc at University of Wisconsin-Madison.
 Now I am faculty at Oklahoma State University.
 Here is my GPG key if you're into that kind of thing (though I'm not really, so it could have happened that I don't remember my passphrase anymore).
 Sometimes I write stuff on my blog.
 I used to write my blog on advogato but you can't do latex math there.
 I used to write a blog before it was called a blog.

 I got my PhD from UCSD in the spring of 2007.
 Here is the thesis.
 There's a pdf of the thing and a link to lulu if you really really must go kill some trees.
 If you really want something useless to read, see my masters thesis from SDSU, 2003.
 Better to check my published papers at my OSU page or see my papers on arXiv.
-I've also written a free online differential equations textbook (introductory undergraduate level), a free online real analysis textbook (introductory undergraduate level), and a set of notes for several complex variables using Hermitian forms, and a semester long introduction to several complex variables.
+I've also written a free online differential equations textbook (introductory undergraduate level), a free online real analysis textbook (introductory undergraduate level), a set of notes for a minicrouse on several complex variables using Hermitian forms, and a semester long introduction to several complex variables.

 In a past life I've worked for Eazel, before it went horribly bankrupt.
 I've spent a summer working for Red Hat.
 I've also done some software consulting in lab automation.
 I'm a big supporter of free software and if I do work on free software it is mostly on GNOME, or related.
 Nowadays my coding is restricted mostly to the Genius mathematics package or to math experimentation.